Skip to footer content

 What Common Errors Should I Watch For?

-Even with proper setup, specific issues commonly arise when deploying PDF generators to Azure.
-Understanding these problems and their solutions saves valuable troubleshooting time.
-For comprehensive troubleshooting, refer to our Azure and Azure Blob server troubleshooting guide.
+Even with proper setup, certain issues commonly arise when deploying PDF generators to Azure.
+Understanding these problems saves valuable troubleshooting time.
+Refer to our Azure and Azure Blob server troubleshooting guide.
+Common issues include 502 Bad Gateway errors and GPU process errors.

-• "Access to the path is denied" errors occur when IronPDF cannot write temporary files.
-Solve this by setting Installation.CustomDeploymentDirectory = "/tmp" to ensure temporary files can be written.
-Learn more about IronPDF runtime folders.
+"Access to the path is denied" errors occur when IronPDF cannot write temporary files.
+Set Installation.CustomDeploymentDirectory = "/tmp" to ensure writeability.
+Learn about IronPDF runtime folders and access path issues.

-• Additional note: If using Run-from-Package deployment, make sure the app has a separate writable path, as /home/site/wwwroot is read-only.
-(Microsoft Docs: Azure Functions File System)
+If using Run-from-Package deployment, ensure the app has separate writable paths, as /home/site/wwwroot is read-only.

-• Timeout exceptions happen when rendering complex documents exceeds Azure's function timeout.
+Timeout exceptions occur when rendering complex documents exceeds Azure's function timeout.
+Implement render delays and timeouts for graceful handling.

-• Font rendering issues manifest as missing or incorrect fonts in generated PDFs.
-Address these by embedding fonts in your HTML using Base64 encoding, using web-safe fonts that Azure supports natively, or upgrading to container deployment for complete font control.
-Our font management guide provides detailed solutions.
+Font rendering issues manifest as missing or incorrect fonts.
+Embed fonts using Base64 encoding, use web-safe fonts Azure supports natively, or upgrade to container deployment for complete font control.
+Our font management guide provides solutions.
+For web fonts, see using web fonts and icons.

-• Memory exceptions can occur as PDF generation is memory-intensive.
-Common issues include out-of-memory exceptions during large or concurrent requests.
+Memory exceptions arise from PDF generation's memory-intensive nature.
+Common issues include out-of-memory exceptions during large/concurrent requests.

 Best practices include:

-• Limit concurrent requests with a semaphore or queue.
+• Limit concurrent requests with semaphores or queues

 How Do I Deploy and Monitor My Azure PDF Generator?